nupurnegi/cpd-intelligent-loan-agent-app/didact/DidactSavedModel.md

     <div class="header">
       <div class="right-content">
         <div>
             In a typical bank loan department, the loan agent receives an application from a customer.
-The loan then considers several factors to decide whether the loan is approved or rejected. </br></br>To help ease this decision-making process, this application explains how to build a web-based application using Python Flask that the loan agent can use to make these decisions.
-This enables the loan agent to analyze the risk involved while trying to approve the loan.
+The agent then considers several factors to decide whether the loan can be approved or should be rejected. </br></br>To help ease this decision-making process, this solution explains how to build a web-based application using Python Flask, that the loan agent can use to make these decisions.
+This will enable the loan agent to analyze the risk involved while trying to approve the loan.
         </div>
       </div>
     </div>